deathsave/combat/README.md

 Game Rules
 ----------

-### TODO: Flash Score
+### Flash Score

+How:

-Launch a missle (northwest kicker) or fire the gun (northeast kicker)
+* Launch a missle (northwest kicker) or

-* Active for 15 seconds.
+* Fire the gun (northeast kicker)

+What:

 * Pop Bumpers score 1,000
-* Cluster Bombs (north rollovers) score 5,000
+* Active for 15 seconds only

 ### Laser-guided Bombs (bombs_dropped)

-Enemy is in plain sight.
-Attack!
+How:

+* Drop all five B.O.M.B.S. targets

+What:

-* Laser-guided bombs are deadly accurate and score 10k
+* Drop 'Laser-guided' bombs to score 10k
-* Laser-guided Torpedo (special):
+* Fire 'Laser-guided' Torpedo (special) which:
-  * Pro: Inflicts significant damage (scores 20k)
+  * Inflicts significant damage (scores 20k)
-  * Con: Gives up our position (forfeit 10x bombs multiplier)
+  * Gives up our position (forfeit 10x bombs multiplier)
-* Outlanes light and award extra ball
+* Rolling over outlanes award extra ball

-### Hole Score Bonus
+### Missile Launch (Hole Score Bonus)

+Fuel up the missile and launch it!

+How to advance:

+* Shoot the battleship (spinner) or
-Shoot the battleship (spinner), right-side target or in-lane to advance.
+* Shoot the right-side 'Advance Hole Score' target or
-Launch a missle to collect.
+* Roll over in-lanes

+How to collect:

+* Roll into the hole at the peak of the missile lane.

+Points:

 * 50 points to 30% lit
 * 500 points to 60% lit